ssandrews/Smoldyn/docs/user/user_manual.rst

    correctly.
 5. Test Smoldyn by typing ``smoldyn examples/S1\_intro/bounce3.txt``.

-.. warn:: If installation failed
+.. warning:: If installation failed

    Type `smoldyn "V`.
 This should run Smoldyn just enough to print out the version number.
 If this works, then you have Smoldyn and it runs, but